 Expanding your facilities before acquiring staff for maintaining or buying machines that are not cost-efficient can lead to slow business growth.
 It is better to think about a steady gain rather than making rapid gains that are not sustainable.
 A shop that houses a few employees and machines can still meet the national production averages.
 Ensure you also communicate your plans and achievements to your team.

 As a budding entrepreneur, it is sometimes a good idea to take on jobs within your shop’s capabilities.
 Take on projects that provide you with results that are cost-efficient and allow you to diversify.
 If your CNC service shop can afford to take on a plastic fabrication contract as well, the diversity helps your business to attain sustainable growth when the CNC turning service market sector is on a downswing.

 5. Embrace Technology

 New technological innovations are costly to set up, and train staff, but have a long-term effect on business growth.
 It simplifies production methods and makes it simpler to do tasks that were once deemed impossible or impractical.
 New technology helps your business stay competitive.
 To fulfill your current and future orders, you might consider buying extra manufacturing equipment.
 Since growth is not guaranteed, buying more equipment is not an easy decision, but it has long –term positive effects.
-If you cannot afford a new computer, consider modifying your existing equipment, which requires lower investment and improves your cycle speeds and production capacity.
+If you cannot afford a new computer, consider modifying your existing equipment and buy used CNC machines from Revelation Machinery, which requires lower investment and improves your cycle speeds and production capacity.